penguinpowernz/knocker/README.md

 As you saw, the config syntax is simple.

+* use pattern and a name to name the pattern
 * h and then the hostname/ip to connect to
 * t and the port number for a tcp knock (multiples allowed)
 * u and the port number for a udp knock (multiples allowed)
 * c and the command to run after knocking (multiples allowed)
+* on command lines use $host to use host defined for the pattern

 **Mix this with SSH config files and you will an unstoppable sysadmin!**